 - 1 teaspoon Himalayan pink salt, or to taste

 - 3 tablespoons fresh cilantro or coriander leaf, minced (optional)

 - 1 tablespoon shredded coconut, (optional)

 Cook the rice

 - You will need about 4 cups of cooked rice for this recipe.
-Leftover rice works just as well for making lemon rice, so you can use rice from the day before or make it ahead.
-To cook the rice, use the method below.
+Leftover rice works just as well for making lemon rice.
+To cook rice from scratch, use the method below.

-- Rinse the rice in cold water 2 to 3 times.
+- To cook basmati rice, rinse 1 cup dry rice in cold water once.
 Drain the water and transfer the rice to a 2 to 3-quart saucepan with lid.
-Add required cooking water.
+Add 2 cups cooking water.
 Let the rice soak for 15 minutes if you have time.
-Soaking helps with water absorption later as the rice is cooking.
+Soaking helps with water absorption as the rice is cooking.
 It relaxes the rice and makes the cooking more even.

-- Bring the saucepan to a boil on medium-high heat.
-Add a pinch of salt, and a pinch of ghee or oil.
-Stir the rice gently with a wooden spoon.
-Turn down the heat to very low and cover.
+- Add a pinch of salt, and ½ a teaspoon of ghee.
+Bring the rice to a boil uncovered on medium-high heat.
+Stir the rice once with a wooden spoon, turn the heat to very low, and cover.
 Simmer for 15 minutes until rice is fully cooked.

 Make the lemon rice